Pyridoxine 5′-phosphate oxidase

 Pyridoxine 5′-phosphate oxidase is an enzyme, encoded by the PNPO gene, that catalyzes several reactions in the vitamin B6 metabolism pathway.
 Pyridoxine 5′-phosphate oxidase catalyzes the final, rate-limiting step in vitamin B6 metabolism, the biosynthesis of pyridoxal 5′-phosphate, the biologically active form of vitamin B6 which acts as an essential cofactor.
 Pyridoxine 5′-phosphate oxidase is a member of the enzyme class oxidases, or more specifically, oxidoreductases.
 These enzymes catalyze a simultaneous oxidation-reduction reaction.
-The substrate oxidase enzymes is hydroxlyated by one oxygen atom of molecular oxygen.
+The substrate oxidase enzymes is hydroxylated by one oxygen atom of molecular oxygen.

 Concurrently, the other oxygen atom is reduced to water.
 Even though molecular oxygen is the electron acceptor in these enzymes' reactions, they are unique because oxygen does not appear in the oxidized product.